adamcarlile/sanction/README.md

 # Sanction

 Sanction is a permissions manager specifically for managing nested permission sets, with varying scopes or roles.
-Having found nothing that fit our specific problem domain we wrote this.
+Having found nothing that fit our specific problem domain we at Board Intelligence wrote this.
 The idea is that object relationships are stored as a Hash, and persisted as JSON, and Sanction can then read that permission graph, and return you a true or false for your resource, or scope for that resource.

 ## Installation